 Employers responding to COVID-19 in the workplace need to be aware of both their legal rights and responsibilities, as well as the practical considerations in doing so to minimize disruption to operations.
 While there are myriad labor and employment issues that may arise regarding the COVID-19 outbreak, we have highlighted below those that employers are most likely to face at this time.

 The General Duty Clause of the Occupational and Safety Health Act requires that all covered employers provide their employees with “employment and a place of employment which are free from recognized hazards that are causing or are likely to cause death or serious physical harm.”
-To meet this obligation, employers should follow the “Guidance on Preparing Workplaces for COVID-19” prepared by the Occupational Safety and Health Administration, which can be found here.
+To meet this obligation, employers should follow the “Guidance on Preparing Workplaces for COVID-19” prepared by the Occupational Safety and Health Administration.

 Employers may ask employees who report being ill if they are experiencing flu-like symptoms.
 Employers may send sick employees home and require sick employees to remain out of work.
 Taking an employee’s temperature is considered a medical exam regulated by the Americans with Disabilities Act (ADA) and should not be done without consulting with counsel.
 All employee medical information must be kept confidential.